TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

-We can use an independent test set to evaluate the entire procedure.
+We should use an independent test set to evaluate the entire procedure.
 Often the most
   'independent' data we can muster are a hold-out test-set from the same experiment.
   Although performance estimates using a hold-out set from the same experiment (or
   cross-validation, which produces more precise results) are optimistically biased, they
-  tend to be far less so than similar performance estimates made with the training-set.
+  tend to be far less biased than similar performance estimates made only with the
+  training-set.

 Let's try to evaluate our process with a single hold-out test-set consisting of about 10%
   of the observations, emulating a single fold out of a 10-fold cross-validation: